THE ORIGIN OF OUR STORY

 "Tackling the side effects felt like trying to hold water in your hands, if I pressed on one side to avoid the water from escaping, it would find a new way to get out ... when I would solve one side effect, a new one would creep its head up".

-A Life's mission
+A mission to live

 "It's like a Cancer"